Guides

 Grip Fingers Used Pros Cons

-3-finger Thumb, index, middle Cleanest release, most popular among pros Slightly less control
+3-finger Thumb, index, middle Cleanest release — most popular among pros Slightly less control than 4-finger

-4-finger Thumb, index, middle, ring More control and stability Release can be less clean
+4-finger Thumb, index, middle, ring More control and stability Release can be messier

-Pencil grip Like holding a pen Natural feel for most people Limited barrel contact
+Pencil grip Like holding a pen Feels natural for most people immediately Limited barrel contact

-Front grip Fingers near the point end More dart in front of hand, stable flight Less barrel to grip
+Front grip Fingers near the point end More dart ahead of your hand, stable flight Less barrel to hold onto

-Rear grip Fingers near the shaft end More leverage, can throw further Less stable, harder to control
+Rear grip Fingers near the shaft end More leverage, can generate more speed Less stable, harder to control

-Hold the dart horizontally — does it stay level?
+Hold the dart flat — does it stay level?

-If the dart tip drops or rises, adjust your finger position until the dart sits balanced and level in your hand.
-This is your natural balance point.
+If the tip drops or the back drops, shift your fingers until the dart sits balanced and horizontal.
+That's your natural balance point and that's where your fingers should sit.

-Gripping too tight.
-Your grip should be firm enough to control the dart, but relaxed enough that someone could pull it from your fingers with a gentle tug.
-A death grip creates tension in your hand and forearm, which kills your accuracy.
-If your fingers are turning white or your hand is cramping, you're gripping far too hard.
+Holding on too tight.
+Your grip should be firm enough to control the dart, but loose enough that someone could pull it from your fingers with a gentle tug.
+A death grip tenses up your whole arm — hand, forearm, shoulder — and destroys your accuracy.
+If your knuckles are going white or your hand cramps after a few throws, ease off.

 How to Stand (Stance & Feet)

-Your stance is the platform for your throw.
-If your body is moving, swaying or off-balance, your arm can't deliver the dart consistently.
+Your stance is the base everything else sits on.
+If your body is moving, swaying or wobbling, your arm can't deliver the dart to the same spot twice.
 A good stance is still, balanced and comfortable.
+That last one matters more than people think — if you're uncomfortable, you're tense, and tension kills accuracy.

 Foot Position